Solid Mount Setup

 Do not overtighten.
 The Solid Mount should sit flat and secure against the backing board, but the screws should not crush the mount, strip the backing board, or deform the screw holes.

 After installation, check that the Solid Mount does not shift, flex, or pull away from the backing board.
-Confirm that the post is tight and that the mount feels secure before installing a Beta Bloc.
+Confirm that the post is tight and that the mount feels secure before installing a Beta Block.

 Safety and Use Responsibility